-Since the early educational careers of children have important consequences for the choices available to them at later stages, and early track choices are heavily influenced by parental characteristics (Dustmann, 2004), the German institutional framework is particularly suited for studying social mobility through the lens of educational opportunities.
+enced by parental characteristics (Dustmann, 2004), the German institutional framework is particularly suited for studying social mobility through the lens of educational opportunities.
 The importance of track choices for social mobility is reinforced by the fact that almost all primary and secondary schools as well as universities are statefunded, mostly based on student headcounts, resulting in a comparatively large equality in the endowments and quality between different schools and universities.

 Consequently, the A-Level degree is by far the most important qualification in the German education system, and individuals who obtain it enjoy substantially aboveaverage economic outcomes.
-Using data on full-time workers aged 30-45, we find an A-Level wage premium of 42% for monthly net income.6 This estimate mirrors Schmillen and Stüber (2014) who report a 44% A-Level wage premium for total gross lifetime earnings.
+Using data on full-time workers aged 30-45, we find an A-Level wage premium of 42% for monthly net income.7 This estimate mirrors Schmillen and Stüber (2014) who report a 44% A-Level wage premium for total gross lifetime earnings.
 An A-Level degree is also associated with a lower risk of being unemployed (Hausner et al., 2015) and a higher life expectancy (Gärtner, 2002).
 Furthermore, it constitutes a beneficial factor for obtaining vocational training in certain white-collar occupations (Klein et al., 2019) and marks an important sign of social distinction in the German society.
 Overall, this illustrates that, for children in Germany, the A-Level degree is a compelling measure of their social and economic opportunities.